RaduRaresGeorge/Structural-Patterns/README.md

-Implementation by Radu Rares George of Creational Patterns learned from refactoring.guru
+Implementation by Radu Rares George of Structural Patterns learned from refactoring.guru